TRIO HELIOS

 Bedrich Smetana: Piano trio in G minor op.
 15

-Trio Hélios was born in 2014 out of a shared passion among three friends for the varied world of the piano trio repertoire.
-Camille Fonteneau (violin), Raphaël Jouan (cello) and Alexis Gournel (piano) created an ensemble that has established itself over the years on French and international stages.It has performed in prestigious venues such as the Wigmore Hall, the Philharmonie de Paris, the Salle Cortot and the Phoenix Hall in Osaka, and is a regular guest at festivals such as the Festival d'Auvers-sur-Oise, the Rencontres Musicales d'Evian, the Festival International de Violoncelle de Beauvais, the Festival des Arcs, the Festival Pablo Casals in Prades, the Pianissimes, the Festival de la Roque d'Anthéron and the Folle Journée in Nantes, Warsaw and Tokyo.
-It has performed Beethoven's Triple Concerto on several occasions in Paris, Rennes, Lyon and soon at the Arsenal de Metz.The Trio Hélios has won numerous international competitions, including second prize at the Trondheim International Chamber Music Competition (2019), second prize at the Lyon International Chamber Music Competition (2018), the Kammermusikpreis at the ISA Festival in Reichenau, Austria (2019), and the Franz Liszt Special Prize at the Joseph Joachim Competition in Weimar (2019)...
+Based in Paris, the trio performs in prestigious venues such as the Wigmore Hall, the Philharmonie de Paris, the Salle Cortot, the Théâtre des Bouffes du Nord and the Phoenix Hall in Osaka, and is a regular guest at festivals such as the Festival d'Auvers-sur-Oise, the Rencontres Musicales d'Evian, the Festival des Arcs, the Festival Pablo Casals in Prades, the Festival de la Roque d'Anthéron and the Folle Journée in Nantes, Warsaw and Tokyo.
+He has performed Beethoven's Triple Concerto on several occasions in Paris, Rennes, Lyon and Metz.

+Trio Hélios is represented by Agence Claire Laballery.
+It is also an ensemble in residence at the Fondation Singer-Polignac.
 Eva plays on an Italian violin known as "Le bel Inconnu", combining work by Nicolo Amati with that of Antonio Stradivari, which is kindly on loan to her.
-Raphaël plays a cello by Matteo Goffriller (Venice, 1700-1710) that belonged to Antonio Meneses, and a Lamy Fils bow provided by CANIMEX INC. of Drummondville, Quebec, Canada.
+Raphaël plays a cello by Matteo Goffriller (Venice, 1700-1710) that belonged to Antonio Meneses, and a Lamy Fils bow provided by CANIMEX INC. of Drummondville (Quebec), Canada.